Available with Advanced license.

 Notes and tips

-- Double-click a GCP in the GCP list to pan to the GCP location in the image viewer at the current display scale.
+- Double-click a row in the GCP Manager to pan to the GCP location in the image viewer at the current display scale.

 - When the pointer is in point collecting mode, you can press and hold the C key to switch to the explore pointer.

-- If you want to enhance the image in the display, the shortcut to switch dynamic range adjustment (DRA) on and off is Ctrl+D.
+- The shortcut to turn dynamic range adjustment (DRA) on and off is Ctrl+D.

-- The shortcut to zoom to full extent of the image is Ctrl+F.
+- The shortcut to zoom to the full extent of the image is Ctrl+F.